Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Introduction

+In this paper, we consider deformed nuclei $^{24}$Mg and $^{20}$Ne as promising candidates where the regime $d{\cal J}/d\beta <0$ can be apparently realized.
+The fully self-consistent approaches with Skyrme forces are employed to analyze a mean-field origin of $d{\cal J}/d\beta <0$ effect in terms of single-particle spectra.
+Our results suggest a simple microscopic interpretation of the effect, which can be useful for understanding and treatment of more involved explorations.

 The paper is organized as follows.
 In Sec.
 II, various methods for calculation of moments of inertia are sketched.
 In Sec.
 III, the calculation details are outlined.
 In Sec.
-IV, the main results are presented and analyzed.
+IV, the main results are presented and analyzed, the experimental status is discussed.
 In Sec.
-V, a possible experimental confirmation of CIDDMI is discussed.
-In Sec.
-VI, the conclusions are drawn.
-In Appendix A, properties of dominant 2qp excitations are shown.
+V, the conclusions are drawn.
+In Appendix A, the case of a weak pairing is illustrated.
+In Appendix B, properties of dominant 2qp excitations are exhibited.